Zinnia-Scented Potpourri: A Fragrant Burst of Color for Your Home

 Craft Your Own Zinnia Potpourri With This Delightful DIY Project

-A deep purple textured glass canister sits on a table surrounded by a hands-shaped bowl filled with a fragrant potpourri of flower petals, and a dried floral bouquet.
+A hands-shaped bowl filled with a fragrant potpourri of flower petals, and a dried floral bouquet.

 Potpourri is an excellent way to infuse your living space with delightful scents, and also add a pop of color, but it often gets a bad wrap.
 After all, when you think of potpourri, you likely think of your grandmother and her seemingly endless piles of dried petals.
 Maybe that elicits nostalgia, as it does in me.
 Or maybe it evokes some less pleasant feelings.